c3g/GenPipes/genpipes/tools/wizard_json/README-wizard-json.txt

 - options
 - label
 - next
-- external
+- external: name of json file to enter
-- entryPoint
+- entryPoint: id of node to enter
-- node
+- node: id of node to go to next
 - message
-- variable
+- variable: name of variable
-- value
+- value: information stored in variable
 - choices_cases
 - when ... equals ... pipeline_name
 - choices
 - cases
-- prompt
+- prompt: text to ask user for input

 ##List of types
 - confirm: yes/no questions